Posted Fri 26th Jul 2019 | Brianna Carroll

 Bring the kids along to the Building Buddies art workshop with James Price.
 Using collage techniques, James will lead participants through a discussion about the buildings of Hawthorn and the types of people who may have used them throughout history.
 Workshop times are at the same time as the building tours, so you are welcome to leave children (6 years old and above) at the workshop while you tour the Arts Centre.

-Pick up a special Open House activity book which features kids activities for each of the Boroondara buildings, available from any of the Boroondara sites or the Open House Info Hub.
+Pick up a special Open House activity book which features kids activities for each of the Boroondara buildings, available from any of the Boroondara sites.

 More Open Kids program activities include: